AstarNetwork/astar-docs/docs/integrations/oracles/band.md

 - USDT
 - WBTC

-## Get Data Using Smart Contracts
+## Obtain Data Using Smart Contracts

-To query prices from Band's oracle through smart contracts, the contract looking to use the price values should reference Band's `StdReference` contract.
-This contract exposes `getReferenceData`  and `getReferenceDataBulk` functions.
+To query prices from Band's oracle through smart contracts, the contract requiring the price values should reference Band's `StdReference` contract.
+This contract exposes the `getReferenceData`  and `getReferenceDataBulk` functions.

-`getReferenceData` takes two strings as the inputs, the base and quote symbol, respectively.
-It then queries the `StdReference` contract for the latest rates for those two tokens and returns a `ReferenceData` struct, shown below.
+`getReferenceData` takes two strings as inputs, the base and quote symbol, respectively.
+It then queries the `StdReference` contract for the latest rates for those two tokens, and returns a `ReferenceData` struct, shown below:

 ```rust
 struct ReferenceData {